valkyrix/Deep-Red-Framework/README.md

 * __Building dockerfile with ML tools and metasploit, nessus. this should dramatically reduce prototype time even if its restricted to cpu for now.__
 * Project documentation (Thesis/Journal).

-__current problem: figuring out what to make the RNN calculate, what features and labels it should have.__
+__current problem: figuring out what to make the RNN calculate, what features and labels it should have.
+Deciding on what vulnerability to focus on for a POC__
 The CPU version (Dockerfile.cpu) will run on all the above operating systems.
 However, the GPU version (Dockerfile.gpu) will only run on Linux OS.
 This is because Docker runs inside a virtual machine on Windows and OS X. Virtual machines don't have direct access to the GPU on the host.
 Unless PCI passthrough is implemented for these hosts, GPU support isn't available on non-Linux OSes at the moment.

 https://github.com/valkyrix/res-     - Docker resource folder